t0mt0mm/fusa-calc/README.md

 5. **Inspect results:** Hover the overall result cell to see subgroup totals and ungrouped lane contributions in the current demand mode (PFDavg or PFH).
 6. **Export:** Generate an HTML dossier via *File → Export → HTML report*.
 The report reproduces lane layouts, subgroup callouts, and connectors, followed by component tables and a formula appendix.

+## Automated Verification & Qualification Support
+- A dedicated pytest suite exercises the core reliability routines (`calculate_single_channel` and the 1oo2 beta-model implementation) to confirm that the equations documented below remain intact, including edge cases such as zero common-cause factors and invalid DU/DD ratios.
+- Additional fixtures emulate lane compositions with both grouped and ungrouped chips to validate the subgroup aggregation logic, ensuring every component contributes exactly once to the SIFU totals.
+- A continuous integration workflow runs the suite on every push and pull request, providing an auditable evidence trail for tool-qualification dossiers.

 ## Reliability Calculations
 ### Inputs
 - **Demand mode:** Toggle between low-demand (PFDavg) and high-/continuous-demand (PFH) analysis; all lanes share the selection.